 - The Little Rascals: Volume 3 Trailer (HD – 2:24)*

 * Plays automatically when you start the disc.

 The restoration clip allows you to compare the raw film scans to the final restored image for scenes from a few of the specific shorts in this collection.
-When you see the amount of work that was required to bring the image back from its poor current condition, I think you’ll agree that the result is impressive.
-There are also trailers for The Little Rascals: Volumes 1, 2, 3, and 4 on Blu-ray.
+When you see just how much work was required to bring the image back from its poor current condition, I think you’ll agree that the result is impressive.
+There are also trailers for The Little Rascals: Volumes 1, 2, and 3 on Blu-ray.